jina-ai/jina/README.md

 - [Environment variables](https://docs.jina.ai/chapters/envs.html)
 - ... [and more](https://docs.jina.ai/index.html)

 Are you a "Doc"-star?
-Affirmative?
-Join us!
-We welcome all kinds of improvements on the documentation.
+[Join us!](#join-us) We welcome all kinds of improvements on the documentation.

 ## Build Status